 Core Requirements (46 to 49 credits)

 To earn a Bachelor of Science in Elementary Education with Dual Certification, students must complete a minimum of 120 credit hours.
-Students must also earn a cumulative GPA of 2.75.
+Students must also earn a major GPA of 2.0, and a cumulative GPA of 2.75.

 The elementary/special education program leads to certification in elementary grades 1-6 and generic special education grades 1-8.
 This Maryland Approved Program meets certification requirements in other states.
 Students are advised, however, to consult certification requirements in states of interest early in their study.